A Unified Framework for Continual Learning and Unlearning: Proposed UniCLUN Method

-In this setup, knowledge from both teachers is distilled into the student model to facilitate selective task removal.
-For task samples, the bad teacher serves as the distillation source, while buffer samples are distilled from the original teacher.
-Task samples in the buffer are removed if present.
+To selectively remove specific task knowledge, we use a \textit{bad teacher} model \( f_{\Theta_b, \Phi_b} \) with parameters \(\Theta_b\) and \(\Phi_b\) for the feature extractor and classifier, respectively.
+This model is initialized without the task knowledge intended for removal, complementing the original teacher model \( f_{\Theta_T, \Phi_T} \) from the continual learning setup.
+The original teacher reinforces knowledge retention on desired data, while the bad teacher guides the student model in selectively unlearning task-specific information.
+In this configuration, both teachers distill knowledge into the student model to achieve selective unlearning.
+For unlearning task samples, the bad teacher serves as the primary distillation source, while buffer samples (retained knowledge) are distilled from the original teacher.
+Additionally, any unlearned task samples are removed from the buffer to maintain consistency.
 The continual unlearning objective, \(\mathcal{L}_{cu}\), is defined as:

-where \(l_u\) is the unlearning label, with \(l_u = 1\) for unlearning task samples and \(l_u = 0\) for buffer samples to be retained.
-The \(\mathcal{KL}\) is the KL-Divergence between two distributions, defined as:
+where \(\omega_u\) is a dynamically adjusted weight that prioritizes the original teacher for buffer samples and the bad teacher for unlearning samples.
+Here, \(\mathcal{KL}(p \| q)\) denotes the KL-Divergence:

-This setup enables the selective removal of task-specific information without significantly impacting the performance on other tasks.
+This setup enables the selective removal of task-specific information while preserving the model’s performance on retained tasks.

-\textbf{Overall Objective.} The total training objective for the student model in our method is governed by a cumulative loss function that enables seamless switching between modules based on the \textit{ulabel} input.
-This is described by the following function: